Sourcefire: Financial

 The company's initial growth was funded through four separate rounds of financing raising a total of $56.5 million from venture investors such as Sierra Ventures, New Enterprise Associates, Sequoia Capital, Core Capital Partners, Inflection Point Ventures, Meritech Capital Partners, and Cross Creek Capital, L.P.

 In 2005, Check Point Software attempted to acquire Sourcefire for $225 million, but later withdrew its offer after it became clear US authorities would attempt to block the acquisition.
 The company completed an initial public offering in March 2007, raising $86.3 million.
 In August of the same year, Sourcefire acquired Clam AntiVirus.
 Sourcefire rejected an offer of $187 million in May 2008 from security appliance vendor Barracuda Networks, who had offered to pay US$7.50 per share, amounting to a 13% premium of their then-current stock price.
 Sourcefire announced its acquisition of the cloud-based antivirus firm Immunet in January 2011.

 Revenue for the fourth quarter of 2012 was $67.4 million compared to $53.2 million in the fourth quarter of 2011, an increase of 27%.
 Revenue for the year ending December 31, 2012 was $223.1 million compared to $165.6 million for 2011, an increase of 35%.
 International revenues were $74.4 million, up 77% over 2011.
 As of December 31, 2012, the company's cash, cash equivalents, and investments totaled $204.0 million.

 Sourcefire received SC Magazine's 2009 "Reader Trust" award for best intrusion detection and intrusion prevention system (IDS/IPS) for Snort and Network World's "2009 Best of Tests" award for the Sourcefire 3D System.
-The company placed in the "Leaders" Quadrant in the 2012 Gartner Magic Quadrant competition for intrusion detection and prevention system appliances, and received ICSA Labs' certification for the full line of Firepower (formerly 3D) appliances.
-Sourcefire was given a top "recommend" rating in 2012 for fastest and most accurate IPS detection from NSS Labs.
-Firepower was also ranked by NSS Labs at the top of their 2012 "Security Value Map" in security effectiveness and total cost of ownership.

 On July 23, 2013, Cisco Systems announced a definitive agreement to acquire Sourcefire for $2.7 billion.